Turning the U.S. Hydrogen Field of Dreams Into Reality (Utility Dive)

 Policy Opportunity

-Hydrogen has the potential to be an innovative solution to decarbonize the power and industrial sectors while making American energy cleaner, more secure and reliable.
+Hydrogen has the potential to be an innovative solution to decarbonize the power and manufacturing sectors while making American energy cleaner, more secure and reliable.
 However, the simultaneous development of the hydrogen value chain (i.e., production, storage, end-use) is a barrier to deployment due to varying technological readiness levels, lack of long-term offtake and the need for dedicated hydrogen infrastructure.
 To meet emissions reduction goals, the following policies are needed to reach the widespread adoption of hydrogen.

 1. Technology-neutral policy Develop policies to encourage and incentivize diverse, low-emissions hydrogen production methods regardless of the feedstock.